picccard/blog/content/posts/epac.md

 From the diff above you can see an example of whats changed in the newer release.

 Before I sync the latest ALZ policies I remove the existing onces.
 This way I can see from the git diff what assignments are changed and what has been removed.
 This review process should be done manually to see I the ALZ policies is in line with your specs or not.
-Sometimes you might already have a customer specific policyAssignment doing the same as a new ALZ policy, kee your policy repo tidy!
+Sometimes you might already have a customer specific policyAssignment doing the same as a new ALZ policy, keep your policy repo tidy!

 For this release:
 - the policyAssignments scoped to the intermediate root management group, is place in a dedicated folder
 - the directory `Sandboxes` is renamed to `Sandbox`
 - `Enforce-TLS-SSL-H224` is replaced by `Enforce-TLS-SSL-Q225`

-I only keep assigments in the sandbox and landing zones directories.
+I only keep the assignments located in the sandbox and landing zones directories.

 ```powershell
 git add 'Definitions-demo\policyStructures\alz.policy_default_structure.epac.jsonc'